jtornero/TheEggCounter/README.md

 ------------
 To be able to run TheEggCounter you will need:

-- Python 2.7
+- Python 3.x, tested with 3.8
-- PyQt4 libraries installed in your system
+- PyQt5 libraries installed in your system

+Or download one of the binary releases and just execute it.

 Installation
 ------------